-News Americas, New York, NY, September 25, 2024: The U.S. Department of State has announced $5 million in food security assistance to Guatemala as part of the Vision for Adapted Crops and Soils, (VACS) initiative.
+News Americas, New York, NY, September 25, 2024: The U.S. Department of State has announced $5 million in food security aid to Guatemala as part of the Vision for Adapted Crops and Soils, (VACS) initiative.

 Under Secretary for Economic Growth, Energy, and Environment, José W. Fernandez, made the announcement during a session at the UN General Assembly.
 Joining him at the Roosevelt House Public Policy Institute at Hunter College were representatives from the Common Fund for Commodities and Cargill, who highlighted their efforts to support Guatemalan communities through VACS.